“Change is the end result of all true learning.”

 I get at least a dozen ideas every time I pick up a book (you should see the scribbles in my margins), watch a video or spend a few hours with someone who inspires me.

 If you hate reading, then do something about it.
-Take a speed reading class (that’s what I did and I liked it so much that now I teach them on the occasional weekend).
+Take a speed reading class (that’s what I did and I liked it so much that now I started teaching them on the occasional weekend).
 Subscribe to Philosopher’s Notes (CliffsNotes for personal development).
-Pick a few kick-ass blogs and follow them.
+Pick a few inspiring blogs and follow them.

 The best part is you make up the curriculum!